If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Conclusion on DELE Vs SIELE — Which Is Better?

-But one thing is certain: while DELE is more rigid, its ultimate reward is the lifetime certification it delivers.
+But one thing is sure: while DELE is more rigid, its ultimate reward is the lifetime certification it delivers.

-On the other hand, SIELE is more flexible, enhancing the learning convenience that is lacking in the DELE exam.
-However, the SIELE fluency measurement isn’t the best you can get.
+On the other hand, SIELE is more flexible, addressing the lack is convenience in the DELE exam.
+However, the SIELE fluency measurement isn’t the best available.

-So, think carefully about these differences when making up your mind about which to choose.
+Consider these differences when deciding which to choose.

-If you have questions about Spanish DELE vs SIELE, you can ask in the comments below.
+If you have questions about DELE vs. SIELE, please ask in the comments below.

 Can I write SIELE and then DELE?